AishwaryaJadhav9850/Sorting-Algorithm/README.md

 ## Quick Sort - Python Implementation
 [Quick Sort](https://github.com/AishwaryaJadhav9850/Sorting-Algorithm/commit/4aaa1b890b43d60db2fdc24ffc6a133dc28fc7dd)

-- Quick sort has a worst-case and average complexity of О(n^2), where n is the number of items being sorted and average case is O(nLogn)
+- Quick sort has a worst-case time complexity of О(n^2), where n is the number of items being sorted and average case is O(nLogn)

 - Quick sort is not an Stable sorting algorithm